adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productlist/v2/productlist/README.md

 -->
 Product List (v2)
 ====
-The version 2 of the productlist component extends the v1 productlist component by extending the v1 GraphQL query with the `staged` field introduced in Magento 2.4.2 Enterprise Edition (EE).
+The version 2 of the productlist component extends the v2 of productcollection component and v1 of productlist component model by extending the v1 GraphQL query with the `staged` field introduced in Magento 2.4.2 Enterprise Edition (EE).
 This hence requires that the Magento backend is at least version 2.4.2 EE because the query with the `staged` field will be rejected by Magento versions not having this field in the GraphQL schema.

 ## BEM Description

-In addition to the elements documented for the version 1 of the productlist component, version 2 introduces these extra elements to display a "staged" flag on the category itself or its products.
+In addition to the elements documented for the version 2 of the productcollection component, version 2 of productlist introduces these extra elements to display the details of a category and a "staged" flag on the category itself or its products.
 Note that this is only relevant for AEM author instances.

 ```
 BLOCK category
+    ELEMENT category__root
+        MOD category__root--staged
+    ELEMENT category__header
+    ELEMENT category__image
     ELEMENT category__staged

-BLOCK item
-    ELEMENT item__staged
+    ELEMENT category__title
 ```

 ## Information